 Critical windows.
 According to the World Health Organization, a critical window of susceptibility is a "sensitive time interval during development when environmental exposures can interfere with physiology of cell, tissue, or organ."
 These windows include periods in which cells are growing rapidly, tissues are forming, and the young body is still without most protective capabilities, such as an immune system, blood brain barrier, or DNA repair system.

-The Critical Windows of Development32 timeline from the Endocrine Disruption Exchange33 shows how exposures to certain chemicals can affect different anatomical systems, including the central nervous systems, at different stages of prenatal development.
+The Critical Windows of Development32 timeline from The Endocrine Disruption Exchange33 shows how exposures to certain chemicals can affect various anatomical systems, including the central nervous system, at different stages of prenatal development.

 Preterm Birth and Impaired Fetal Growth